Animal Resident Program

 We invite you to become part of the Herd and Flock family by sponsoring one of our beloved permanent residents pictured below with monthly payments.
 When you sponsor an animal, you’ll receive a personalized card in the mail featuring your chosen friend’s photo and story, along with quarterly email updates about their life at the sanctuary.

 Your sponsorship helps provide fresh feed and hay to keep our animals healthy, soft bedding to keep them warm and clean, and enrichment activities that keep them curious and happy.
+You will also be offered a free visit to the sanctuary to meet your sponsored animal as well as the rest of our residents.

-Most importantly, your support sustains our mission to provide lifelong refuge for animals rescued from the meat and dairy industries, to celebrate the individual worth and dignity of every animal, and to inspire compassion through education and the promotion of a plant-based lifestyle. 🌿💚
+Most importantly, your support sustains our mission to provide lifelong refuge for animals rescued from the meat and dairy industries, to celebrate the individual worth and dignity of every animal, and to inspire compassion through education and the promotion of a plant-based lifestyle.

-💚 How to Sponsor Your Animal
+How to Sponsor Your Animal

 1️⃣ Click the “Sponsor” button next to your chosen resident’s photo.